cocos/cocos-docs/en/editor/publish/custom-build-plugin.md

 When the build extension plugin is involved in the build process, the associated code runs in the following three processes:

-- **Main Process**: executes the entry script and its dependent assets.
+- **Main Process**: executes the start script and its dependent assets.
-- **Rendering Process**: executes some of the fields registered in the entry script to the **Build** panel.
+- **Rendering Process**: executes some of the fields registered in the start script to the **Build** panel.
-- **Build Process**: executes the script defined in the `hooks` field of the entry script.
+- **Build Process**: executes the script defined in the `hooks` field of the start script.

-### Main Process (Entry Script)
+### Main Process (Start Script)

-The main process mainly executes the entry script used in the build extension plugin to participate in the build process (the script specified in the `builder` field), and the plugin's own entry script (the script specified in the `main` field).
+The main process mainly executes the start script used in the build extension plugin to participate in the build process (the script specified in the `builder` field), and the plugin's own start script (the script specified in the `main` field).

 When the code running in the main process is modified, the plugin must be restarted and then the process to be updated must be refreshed (this will be optimized later to try to solve the code update problem with a single restart, but refreshing is still the most thorough reloading method).
 The main process currently does not have a more appropriate debugging method, you can use the command line to open the editor to view the main process code log to assist debugging: